su2code/su2code.github.io/_tutorials/compressible_flow/Unsteady_NACA0012.md

 ### Results

 Results for the turbulent flow about the NACA0012 airfoil are shown below.
 The first picture shows the time dependent drag (black) as well as the windowed average from iteration 500 up to the current iteration computed with different windowing-functions.
-The Hann-Square-windowed time-average set up in this tutorial is displayed by magenta.
+The Hann-Square-windowed time-average set up in this tutorial is displayed by the red line.
 The simulation terminates at iteration 532, since then, the Cauchy time-convergence criteria are satisfied.
-The secon picture shows a simulation, where the convergence criterion is deactivated.
+The second picture shows a simulation, where the convergence criterion is deactivated.
 Note, that the Square-window oscillates much longer than the other windows, due to its low convergence order.

 ![Windowed time-averages](../../Unsteady_NACA0012/images/wndAvgCDshortRe3.png)
 ![Windowed time-averages, long-time beavior](../../Unsteady_NACA0012/images/wndAvgCDlongRe3.png)